2-3min/javascript-/Test/ReadME.md

 * A: 0, '', undefined
 * B: 0, new Number(0), '', new Boolean(false), undefined
 * C: 0, '', new Boolean(false), undefined
-* D: All of them are falsy                                                 D: All of them are falsy
+* D: All of them are falsy
 <details>
 <summary>My Answer</summary>
 <p>정답은 <code>A</code></p>